sekisetsu-method/star-eyes/README.md

 Thanks to Maarten Baert's excellent physics engine (licensed under LGPL).
 More info: http://www.maartenbaert.be/extremephysics/

-"Star Eyes" is a jazz nightclub in Nagoya, Japan.
+"Star Eyes" is a jazz standard and name of a favorite nightclub in Nagoya, Japan.